• Malnutrition occurs when the body’s nutritional needs are not met

 • Consume drinks between meals, rather than excessive amounts with meals.
 Drinking milk-based drinks (such as milkshakes and smoothies) and fruit juices are more nutritious than water, tea or coffee.

-• Add oil, cream, margarine and grated cheese to recipes or onto cooked foods such as vegetables.
+• Add oil, cream, margarine and grated cheese to recipes and into sauces or dressings, or onto cooked foods such as vegetables

-• Make meals and the mealtime environment more enjoyable (for example, encourage social interaction where possible, offer comfortable seating, adequate lighting).
+• Make meals and the mealtime environment more enjoyable (for example, encourage social interaction where possible, offer comfortable seating, adequate lighting etc.)

 How can malnutrition be prevented?